ConductorOne/baton-teleport/README.md

 # `baton-teleport` [![Go Reference](https://pkg.go.dev/badge/github.com/conductorone/baton-teleport.svg)](https://pkg.go.dev/github.com/conductorone/baton-teleport) ![main ci](https://github.com/conductorone/baton-teleport/actions/workflows/main.yaml/badge.svg)
 `baton-teleport` is a connector for teleport built using the [Baton SDK](https://github.com/conductorone/baton-sdk).
-It communicates with the teleport API to sync data about users, groups and enterprise.
+It communicates with the teleport API to sync data about users, groups, nodes, apps, and databases.

 Check out [Baton](https://github.com/conductorone/baton) to learn more the project in general.

 # Getting Started
-Free, 14-day trial of Teleport Enterprise
+Free, 14-day trial of Teleport Enterprise.
-Simplify access to your SSH and Windows servers, Kubernetes clusters, Databases and Applications Implement identity-based access controls
+Teleport provides on-demand, least-privileged access to your infrastructure, on a foundation of cryptographic identity and zero trust, with built-in identity and policy governance.

 ## Prerequisites